Pulmonary embolism

 Lungenembolien sind in der überwiegenden Mehrheit der Fälle gut mittels blutverdünnenden Medikamenten behandelbar und heilen meist folgenlos wieder aus.
 Ausgedehntere Lungenembolien mit Befall von grösseren Blutgerinnsel können dagegen lebensgefährlich werden.
 Some do not survive the first few hours after the onset of symptoms.
 This is why prompt diagnosis or treatment of pulmonary embolism is so important.
 Then there is a possibility that you will fully recover.

 Those who have experienced pulmonary embolisms once are also at increased risk for further embolisms.
 If, despite treatment of pulmonary embolism with blood thinning, you still have symptoms after three to six months, you should definitely seek medical treatment.
 A pulmonary embolism can lead to other complications and consequences.
-These include, for example, pulmonary infarction, pneumonia, cardiac arrhythmias, or heart failure due to increased stress on the right heart.
+These include, for example, a pulmonary infarction, pneumonia, cardiac arrhythmia or heart failure due to the increased strain on the right heart.
 Long-term complications include fatigue and exertional dyspnea.